uditalias/injex/website/docs/examples.md

 slug: /examples
 ---

-A list of examples and instructions how to run them.
-All examples exists inside [Injex's GitHub repository](https://github.com/uditalias/injex) under the `examples/` folder.
+Here is a list of examples and instructions to run them.
+All examples exist inside [Injex's GitHub repository](https://github.com/uditalias/injex) under the `examples/` folder.

 First, clone the repository to your local machine